 Bootup This field shows how many times the Moxa switch has been rebooted or cold started.
 Date The date is updated based on how the current date is set in the Basic Setting page.
 Time The time is updated based on how the current time is set in the Basic Setting page.
-System The system startup time related to this event.
-Startup Time Events Events that have occurred.
+System Startup The system startup time related to this event.
+Time The system startup time related to this event.
+Events Events that have occurred.

-NOTE The following events will be recorded into the Moxa switch's Event Log Table:
+The following events will be recorded into the Moxa switch's Event Log Table: